 "God's Kingdom will never be destroyed.
 It will crush all other kingdoms and will stand forever."

-See this in action: Crazy Chicken (Memory Verse Games) - Leader Resources https://youtu.be/MIDuE-U4Vec?si=TeFU6I6hvF_Wd-Rs
+See this in action: Crazy Chicken (Memory Verse Games) - Leader Resources https://youtu.be/MIDuE-U4Vec?si=TeFU6I6hvF Wd-Rs be Kingdom destroyed.
+It will crush other kingdoms and will stand forever.

 - Verse cards - Prestick